 These joints introduce new not-controlled degrees of freedom, making the robot semi-passive.
 Moreover, the dampers are also used in another way, that is, as feedback force sensors.
 For instance, the vertical damper located in the hip directly samples the ground reaction force.
-This force can thus be computed from the measure of the length of the damper by taking into account its friction and spring coefficients.
+This force can thus be computed from the measure of the length of the damper by taking into account its friction and spring coefficients, what we do by using linear potentiometers.
 Even if more complex control is involved, the empirical experiments have showed very good stability properties, and new possibilities for improving the robot motions in the future.